leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 Do not overdo tags: most of the time, this is YAGNI (You Ain't Gonna Need It).
 Create a tag if you're gonna need it.
-It can be hard to mentally predic what will happen if you do too much.
+It can be hard to mentally predict what will happen if you do too much.
 Beware of the `never` tag, that will skip tasks **unless** you explicitely use another tag.